Lindt Cafe siege: Media

 Debate followed about the difficulty of managing a police operation in the presence of continuous global media coverage as well as the likely damage caused by the spread of rumour.
 Particular criticism was levelled at Rupert Murdoch and News Corp Australia for spreading false information as well as for insensitivity and "gross ethical violations".
 Commissioner Scipione and chair of the Australian Press Council, Professor Julian Disney released statements about the media coverage after the event.
 Beyond misinformation, concerns were raised regarding the presentation of crises as entertainment.

-Australian Broadcasting Corporation's Four Corners aired a two-part broadcast, interviewing former hostages, and the families of deceased Katrina Dawson and Tori Johnson.
+Australian Broadcasting Corporation's Four Corners aired a two-part broadcast, interviewing former hostages, and the families of deceased hostages Katrina Dawson and Tori Johnson.

 Journalist Deborah Snow wrote an account of the siege, published in 2018, covering the personal and organisational issues.